Harm Reduction Issues

 These evidence-based harm reduction strategies are proven to reduce the risk of overdose and infections related to drug use.

 Access to safe supplies and sterile syringes reduces the risk of contracting infectious diseases from injecting drugs.
-There are over 400 syringe service programs (SSPs) in the U.S.

 No one knows what’s best for you better than you.
 Whatever drugs you use, we want you to be safe and healthy.
 Here are some guides we’ve put together to help you make safe choices.